 Pay Mix.
 Because the NEOs are in a position to directly influence the overall performance of the Company (or their business units), the NEOs have a significant portion of their compensation at risk through their annual incentive award program.
 The Company has a strong culture of paying for results, evidenced by the significant percentage of the executive compensation package that is tied to annual performance.
-The CEO and CFO are awarded annual incentive cash bonuses of up to 70% of base salary that is based on earnings before interest, taxes, depreciation and amortization ("EBITDA") and EPS performance and up to 30% of base salary based on subjective performance.
-For 2008, once the President of Cross Country Staffing meets minimum threshold targets, he will be entitled to receive a range of 7.5%-105% of his base salary if certain contribution income and relative gross profit growth are achieved.
+The CEO and CFO are eligible to receive annual incentive cash bonuses of up to 125% and 115%, respectively, of their base salaries based on earnings before interest, taxes depreciation and amortization ("EBITDA") and EPS performance criteria and they have been eligible for up to 30% of base salary based on subjective performance.
+Once the President of Cross Country Staffing meets minimum threshold targets, he will be entitled to receive a range of 7.5%-105% of his base salary if certain contribution income and relative gross profit growth are achieved.
 A portion of his annual incentive cash bonus is also subjective.
-The Presidents of Cejka Search and ClinForce are awarded an annual incentive cash bonus solely based on the contribution income of their respective business units.
+The Presidents of Cejka Search and ClinForce are eligible to receive an annual incentive cash bonus solely based on the contribution income of their respective business units.

 Forms of Long-Term Incentive Compensation.
-At the end of December 2007, the Company long-term incentive consisted of stock options, stock appreciation rights and shares of restricted stock.
+At the end of December 2008, the Company's long-term incentives consisted of stock options, stock appreciation rights and shares of restricted stock.
 The Compensation Committee believes that the options reward performance through share price appreciation.
-The Compensation Committee may and has used restricted stock on a selective basis.
+The Compensation Committee may and has used restricted stock and/or stock appreciation rights on a selective basis.